 Prerequisites: COM350 or consent of instructor.
-Repeatable course: May be repeated if a different topic is emphasized.
+Repeatable course May be repeated if a different topic is emphasized.
 Offered: Fall, occasionally

 COM462 • Topics in Relational Communication.
-3 Credits.
+3 Credits

 Special and/or advanced studies in relational communication with the topic announced prior to registration.
 Possible topics include conflict management, communication and emotion, and and nonverbal communication.

-Repeatable course: May be repeated if a different topic is emphasized.
+Repeatable course May be repeated if a different topic is emphasized.
 Offered: Fall.

 COM463 • Topics in Communication Analysis.
-3 Credits
+3 Credits.

 Special and/or advanced studies in rhetorical analysis with the topic announced prior to registration.
 Possible topics include rhetoric of religion, crisis communication, and presidential rhetoric.
+Spring 2017: "The Rhetoric of Social Movements" Study of advanced approaches to rhetorical criticism.
+Focuses on further elaboration of persuasion and an understanding of social movements from a communication perspective.
+Theories applied to contemporary and historical communication artifacts.
+The role of social media in movements is also explored.

 Prerequisites: COM210; COM230L, COM361, or consent of instructor.
 Repeatable course: May be repeated if a different topic is emphasized.
 Offered: Interim, occasionally spring